waldrain/waldrain.github.io/moniwonig.md

 - install tap on the hot water distribution bar verteilerbalken
 - attach hot water pipe to hot water tap
-- prepare three feet for vibration insulation and weight distribution
 - mount cold water pipe on ceiling and wall ready for connecting
 - connect cold water supply
-- test, calibrate and install arduino voltage controlled switch for boiler
 - prepare a duct or cables through the air vent walls for metering or power supply
 - frame, build, windproof and insulate air vent holes
 - repaint the wall before placing the pump
 - repaint the stairwell and bathroom walls
-- list and collect all the required installation material, order missing parts
 - prepare connection to existing hot water installation
 - prepare anschluss U R1 Kaltwasser/Entleerung cold water supply connection with tap
 - test waterproofing of all connections before placing pump in position